JeremyChou28/Awesome-irregular-incomplete-time-series/README.md

-# Irregular Time Series Forecasting
+# Irregular Time Series

-This is the paper list on irregular time series forecasting.
+This is the paper list on irregular time series.

 ## What is Irregular Time Series?

-## Problem Definition of irregular time series forecasting